Raleigh & Fayetteville Indoor Air Quality Solutions

 What indoor air quality products help most with allergies?

 To address allergies, start with high-efficiency filtration to remove allergens from the air.
 Then use an air cleaner or air purifier to address those allergens that make it through the filter.
-As part of your air cleaning protocol, UV lamps can help eliminate pollen and mold, which can make allergies worse.
+As part of your air cleaning protocol, UV lamps can help eliminate pollen and mold, which can cause allergies to worsen.

 What are the most common indoor air problems?

-Indoor air quality is polluted by airborne hazards like mold, radon, carbon monoxide, lead, pollen, dander, and dust.
-The best way to find your particular home’s needs is to identify problems through indoor air quality testing and then treat them accordingly.
+Airborne hazards like mold, radon, carbon monoxide, lead, pollen, dander, and dust pollute indoor air quality.
+The best way to find your home’s needs is to identify problems through indoor air quality testing* and treat them accordingly.